lm3nitro/Projects/New/Scapy/Scapy Layer2 discovery.md

 ## Getting Started:

-This is the script I created and utlized using scapy:
+This is the script I created and utilized using scapy:

 ```python